Richard Beymer

-George Richard Beymer Jr. (born February 20, 1938) is an American actor, filmmaker and visual artist who played the roles of Tony in the 1961 film adaptation of West Side Story, Peter van Daan in The Diary of Anne Frank (1959), and Ben Horne on the television series Twin Peaks.
+George Richard Beymer Jr. (born February 20, 1938) is an American actor, filmmaker and visual artist.
+After making his feature acting debut in Vittorio De Sica's Stazione Termini (1953), he rose to promience for playing the roles of Peter van Daan in The Diary of Anne Frank (1959) and Tony in the 1961 film adaptation of West Side Story.

-Acting career
+Through the early 60s, Beymer continued to portray lead roles in films such as Frank Tashlin's Bachelor Flat (1961), Martin Ritt's Hemingway's Adventures of a Young Man (1962), and Franklin J. Schaffner's The Stripper (1963).
+After shifting his focus towards filmmaking in the mid 60s, Beymer would continue to sporadically act, most notably as Ben Horne on the television series Twin Peaks (1990–1991, 2017).

+As a filmmaker in the late 60s, he focused on documentaries focused on the civil rights movement, before working on the experimental narrative feature The Innerview throughout the 1970s.
+Later documentary works include features focused on subjects such as the funeral of Transcendental Meditation creator Maharishi Mahesh Yogi and Twin Peaks co-creator David Lynch's spiritual journey to India.

+Career

 Child actor

 Beymer acted on television in Los Angeles for three years in a show called Sandy Dreams, rehearsing after school during the week and recording it on Saturdays.
 The show ended when he was 13.

 Beymer made his feature-film debut in Vittorio De Sica's Stazione Termini (1953).
 He was under contract to David O. Selznick for a year.
 The contract with Selznick lasted for one year.
 Beymer was in much demand on television: Cavalcade of America (1954) and Johnny Tremain (1957).
 He guest starred in 26 Men, Zane Grey Theatre, Make Room for Daddy, The Gray Ghost, Navy Log, Whirlybirds, Sky King, Jane Wyman Presents The Fireside Theatre, and Schlitz Playhouse.